electric-sql/electric/docs/deployment/fly.md

 :::info Secrets and environment variables [Secrets](https://fly.io/docs/reference/secrets/) allow sensitive values, such as credentials, to be passed securely to your Fly app.
 The secret is encrypted and stored in a vault.
 It is made available to the app as an environment variable.

 We're not using secrets in this example to keep things short and simple.
-As soon as you're ready to take your Fly app from development to production, make sure to replace the `DATABASE_URL`, `PG_PROXY_PASSWORD` and `AUTH_JWT_KEY` (this latter one is required in the [secure authentication mode](/docs/usage/auth/secure)) environment variables with secrets.
+As soon as you're ready to take your Fly app from development to production, make sure to replace the `DATABASE_URL`, `PG_PROXY_PASSWORD` and `AUTH_JWT_KEY` environment variables with secrets.

+See also <DocPageLink path="usage/auth/secure"/> to learn about the secure authentication mode for your production-ready deployment of Electric.
 :::

 ### Deploy!